-1.6 The preparation of this Annual Monitoring Report has been developed using the extensive research carried out on evidence gathering studies for the Stafford Borough area and associated work, which is being used to underpin the preparation and production of Development Plan Documents and the Sustainability Appraisal Reports.
-The Borough has taken account of the updated core output indicators published in July 2008.
+1.5 The preparation of this Annual Monitoring Report has been developed using the extensive research carried out on evidence gathering studies for the Stafford Borough area and associated work, which is being used to underpin the preparation and production of Development Plan Documents and the Sustainability Appraisal Reports.
+The Borough has taken account of the updated core output indicators published in July 2008; however, due to the withdrawal of the core output indicators the Borough Council will decide on a more locally in subsequent monitoring years.

-1.7 In terms of the new Stafford Borough Local Development Framework, it is essential that changes occurring within the Borough are monitored and evaluated.
-Through this linked process of monitoring and review it will be possible to assess the effectiveness of policies in the Development Plan
+1.6 In terms of the new Stafford Borough Local Development Framework, it is essential that changes occurring within the Borough are monitored and evaluated.
+Through this linked process of monitoring and review it will be possible to assess the effectiveness of policies in the Development Plan Documents, and if any changes are required.
+Furthermore, the monitoring information will assist in developing an evidence base in terms of preparing and reviewing Development Plan Documents which will contribute to the tests of soundness.